-They entered and quickly Lumawig was quick to scrutinize.
-He saw a small place where no walls divided the kitchen and the bedroom except for the toilet that also served as the laundry area.
-The walls were covered with age-old paint that slowly crumbled.
-A lone window protected by rusted iron grills remained ajar and faced a depressed area with tires that rested atop flimsy corrugated roofs to prevent it from being blown by strong wind.
+They entered, and Lumawig was quick to scrutinize.
+He saw a small place where no walls divide the kitchen and the bedroom except for the toilet that also served as the laundry area.
+The building walls were covered with paint that slowly crumbled.
+A lone window protected by rusted iron grills remained ajar and faced a depressed area with tires that rested atop flimsy corrugated roofs that prevented it from being blown by strong winds.
 Children played in the streets lined with tricycles and pedicabs.
 Laundries danced to the passing breeze as they were left to dry on makeshift clotheslines by windows and rooftops.

 Lumawig took a step back from the window and took one last look at the room.
 He finally said, “Your father’s house was better than this.”

 “Yeah, well at least I won’t hear them tell me that I’m a lousy Bontoc!”
 Foran snapped in reply.